Krakert/PSoC-To-ESP/README.md

 # PSoC-To-ESP
-Documentation and code examples to move fromt the Cypress Psoc 5 to the ESP32 by Espressif
+Documentation and code examples to move from the Cypress Psoc 5 to the ESP32 by Espressif